chichundri/Notes/InterviewQues.md

         management.endpoints.enabled-by-default=false
     ```

 66. What is a CommandLineRunner and ApplicationRunner?
     `ApplicationRunner` and `CommandLineRunner` interfaces use to execute the code after the Spring Boot application is started.
+67. ApplicationRunner vs CommandLineRunner?
+    `ApplicationRunner`'s run() method accepts single args whereas `CommandLineRunner`'s run() methods accepts var-args
 67. How to implement Exception Handling in Spring Boot?
+    create class by extending `ResponseEntityExceptionHandler`,annotate with `@RestControllerAdvice`, override default `@ExceptionHandler`
 68. InitBinder?

 # Java 8

 https://www.interviewbit.com/java-8-interview-questions/

 69. What are Java 8 streams?
     A stream is an abstraction to express data processing queries in a declarative way.
-    represents a sequence of data objects & series of operations on that data is a data pipeline
+    It represents a sequence of data objects & series of operations on that data is a data pipeline
 70. What are the main components of a Stream?
     a. data source
     b.
 Set of Intermediate Operations to process the data source